ChenMichaeliPri/Password-App/README.md

 After signing up and loging in, you are able to save passwords and get access to them.

-The app can be installed on Android after converting to apk file, it's slightly above 25 Mb so can not upload the apk file to github.
+The app can be installed on Android, an apk file attached to this project.

 Note that the app is not secured (no encryption).
 The app is a good basis for further development.